-To establish eligibility you must have a letter or prescription from a licensed physician.
+To establish eligibility, you must have a letter or prescription from a licensed physician.
 Hopefully, you already have a prescription, because you need it to apply for your mobility rebate.
-Chrysler, Toyota, Honda, and Ford all offer a rebate of up to $1,000 if you have modified one of their new, eligible vehicles and provide them with the necessary supporting documents.
+Chrysler, Toyota, and Honda all offer a rebate of up to $1,000 if you have modified one of their new, eligible vehicles and provide them with the necessary supporting documents.
 Every mobility program is different, so check with your BraunAbility dealer or with us in our Financing Options.

 In most states, the same prescription can be used to exempt your wheelchair van or other vehicle mobility product from state and local sales taxes.
 Again, check with your BraunAbility dealer.
 They would be your best source for this information.